prakashjayy/pytorch_classifiers/README.md

 alexnet       |    0.95970           |    0.92946            |

+**Added resnext101_32x4d, resnext101_64x4d, inceptionv4, inceptionresnetv2, nasnetalarge, bninception and vggm**

 Submissions:
-- densenet201 validation took me to 97.22
+- densenet201 LB - to 97.22
-- ensemble1 - mode of all best performing models - 97.32
+- ensemble1 - mode of all best performing models LB - 97.32

 ## TO_DO
 3) Combining all predictions using different techinques (ensemble.py)